Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 I am modularising the css so it can be any part can be found and adjusted quicker.

 The landing page will be a class instead of a function so that I can utilise componentDidMount.
-Here I will initialise the list for the user.
+Here I will call the function which sets the starter list for the users.
+This will be sourced from the main container.

 ### Deliverables